jonathanlocke/graphql-platform/website/src/docs/hotchocolate/v13/distributed-schema/schema-federations.md

 The schemas can either be pushed to a Redis cache and then pulled from the gateway or directly be pulled by the gateway from the downstream service.

+> Note: Federation of subscriptions is not supported in HotChocolate 13.4.0

 # Federation with Redis

 Hot Chocolate uses the Redis cache as a pub/sub system to signal changes on the downstream services.